 To create this special list of the best business books, I reached out to several Microsoft leaders, past and present, and up and down the ranks.

 What 3 Business Books Changed Your Life?

-In this case, I posed a simple question to find out which business books actually made a difference in the lives of these effective leaders:
+In this case, I posed a simple question to these leaders of Microsoft to find out which business books actually made a difference in their work and life:

 “What are the top 3 books that changed your life in terms of business effectiveness?”

 I ended up with a really eclectic set ranging from parenting guides to changing the world.